sailpoint-oss/developer.sailpoint.com/docs/api/postman-collections.md

 You can also fork a collection by selecting the ellipses to the right of the collection and selecting 'Create a fork.'

-When you fork the collection, when you check the 'Watch original collection' checkbox to get notifications when there are changes to the collection, you will be notified by email whenever a collection changes.

 ## Update your collections

 SailPoint is often making improvements to the ISC API collections.
-In order to update, you will need to visit the [sailpoint workspace](https://www.postman.com/sailpoint/workspace/identitynow) and create a fork of the most recently published version or click the links above to fork the most recent version.
+In order to get the latest updates to the Postman collection, you will need to visit the [sailpoint workspace](https://www.postman.com/sailpoint/workspace/identitynow) or click the "Run in Postman" button for the desired API version above.
+This will create a new fork in your Postman workspace while leaving your previous forks as-is.

 ## Configure your environment